Debit Success Privacy Statement

 Disclosures required by law

-We may be required to disclose your personal information by law (for example, by Court Order or Statutory Notice).
+We may be required to disclose your personal information by law (for example, by Court Order or Statutory Notice) and you authorise such disclosure.
 In all circumstances, we will comply with our legal obligations.